 The only way to survive in the present market is by accommodating customers’ ever-changing requirements.
-To efficiently serve the continuously changing customer, the organization will have to utilize Agile methodologies.
+The organization must utilize Agile methodologies to serve the continuously changing customer efficiently.

 Agile methodologies offer a highly collaborative environment and give quick results.
-To stand out as a leader, prefer leveraging a partner who follows Agile methods to quickly adapt according to a customers’ changing requirements.
+To stand out as a leader, prefer leveraging a partner who follows Agile methods to adapt to a customer’s changing requirements quickly.

 Step 4: Request for Proposals (RFP)

-Now that the business needs are known and a list of IT partners that appears suitable has been created, it is time to test and evaluate the assumptions.
-At this point, it is time to write a request for RFP (Request for proposal) or RFQ (Request for Quotation) to send to potential IT outsourcing partners.
+Now that the business needs are known and a list of suitable IT partners has been created, it is time to test and evaluate the assumptions.
+It is time to request an RFP (Request for proposal) or RFQ (Request for Quotation) to send to potential IT outsourcing partners.

-An RFP is created if the desired service, quality, or final result is different for each vendor that is likely to respond.
+An RFP is created if the desired service, quality, or final result differs for each vendor likely to respond.
 On the other hand, an RFQ is utilized to ask for quotations for simple services with no chance for desired service or product differentiation between responding vendors.
-Here are some of the objectives behind creating RFQ and RFP:
+Here are some objectives behind creating RFQ and RFP:

-- Getting detailed proposals from IT vendors that showcase their knowledge and expertise around the domain.
+- Getting detailed proposals from IT vendors showcasing their domain knowledge and expertise.

-- Negotiating the best deal possible and identifying the vendor best suited for the needs of the company.
+- Negotiating the best deal possible and identifying the vendor best suited for the company’s needs.

-- Setting clear goals, responsibilities, and constraints to maintain a healthy relationship with the outsourcing partner in the future.
+- Setting clear goals, responsibilities, and constraints to maintain a healthy future relationship with the outsourcing partner.

 Companies should create these documents to clearly describe their business goals and present their needs to the vendor.
-The main points of these documents will be different depending on their company type, however, there are few sections that every RFP and RFQ document must have, including:
+These documents’ main points will differ depending on their company type.
+However, there are a few sections that every RFP and RFQ document must have, including –

 - Submission details